 Following this recipe, we first provide a sufficient condition on the variance of noise adding mechanisms.
 This analysis shows that one requires smaller variance than what is previously believed, in the regime where $\varepsilon=\Theta(\delta)$.
 Further, we show that a variety of known mechanisms achieve the desired privacy under composition with the {\em same} level of variance.
 Applying this analysis to known mechanisms for cut queries of a graph, we show that again in the regime where $\varepsilon=\Theta(\delta)$, one can achieve the desired privacy under composition with improved utility.

 For count queries with sensitivity one, the geometric noise adding mechanism is known to be universally optimal in a general cost minimization framework (Bayesian setting in \cite{GRS12} and worst-case setting in \cite{GV12}).
 Here we provide a new interpretation of the geometric noise adding mechanism as an optimal mechanism under {\em composition} for counting queries.
-In the course of proving Theorem \ref{thm:composition}, we show that a family of mechanisms are optimal under composition, in the sense that they achieve the largest false alarm and missed detection region.
+In the course of proving Theorem \ref{thm:composition}, we show that a family of mechanisms are optimal under composition, in the sense that they achieve the largest privacy region among $k$-fold compositions of any $(\varepsilon_i,\delta_i)$ differentially private mechanisms.
 Larger region under composition implies that one can achieve smaller error rates, while ensuring the same level of privacy at each step of the composition.
 In this section, we show that the geometric mechanism is one of such mechanisms, thus providing the new interpretation to the optimality of the geometric mechanisms.